A few days back, I was tending to my 4-month-old baby when a friend texted me on WhatsApp.

 Only Daddies know.

-Despite the physical exertions and mental drain, I will do it again if you bring me back to 5 months ago.
+Despite the physical exertions and mental drain, I will definitely do it again if you bring me back to 5 months ago.

 I trust that every Dad agrees with me.